google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

 ### Add the video element

-Use the video element to load, decode, and play video in your site:
+Add the video element to load, decode, and play video in your site:

 <video controls>
      <source src="video/chrome.webm" type="video/webm" />